joshua-smith98/CVAS/README.md

  - [x] Library caching on the disk
  - [x] Perform functions via REPL
  - [x] Perform functions via command line
- - [ ] A completed README.md, with "Usage" and "Installation" sections.
+ - [x] A completed README.md, with "Usage" and "Installation" sections.

-### V1.0 - WPF GUI
+### v1.0.0 - WPF GUI & Analysis Tools
-- This will be expanded on once V0.5 is complete.
+- This will be expanded once v0.5.0 is complete.

 ***
 Follow the design and development process more closely [on CVAS's Trello board.](https://trello.com/b/Z1Bclmuy/cvas)